-Construction financing is basically a type of bank-issued short-term loan which is created for the purpose of financing a home or real estate project.
+Construction financing is a type of bank-issued short-term loan which is created to finance a home or real estate project.

 Construction financing can be applied by anyone who is investing their time and money in construction or related expenses.